 Avian and Exotic Service

-Our faculty clinician, Dr. Seth Oster, has expertise and experience in exotic animal medicine and is a member of the Association of Avian Veterinarians and the American Association of Zoo Veterinarians.
+Our faculty clinician, Seth Oster, DVM has expertise and experience in exotic animal medicine and is a member of several professional organizations including: Association of Avian Veterinarians, Association of Exotic Mammal Veterinarians, and Association of Reptilian and Amphibian Veterinarians.